Demo 1: Continuity, Plotting, and Partial Derivatives#

 f.diff(x), f.diff(y)

-Each of these expression can be differentiated w.r.t \(x\) and \(y\).
-Which yields these four functions.
+Each of these expressions can be differentiated with respect to \(x\) and \(y\).
+Doing that would yield the following four functions:

 f.diff(x).diff(x), f.diff(x).diff(y), f.diff(y).diff(x), f.diff(y).diff(y)